horix7/politico/README.md

   * Users can sign up.
   * Users can login.
   * Logged in User can create a Political Party
-  * Cahier can make an office
+  * Admin can make an office
-  * Cahier can make a petition
+  * candidate can make a petition
   * Admin can update the existing office
   * Admin can delete a Party
   * User can view Candidates